 Top Threats Facing Financial Institutions

 The Verizon 2023 DBIR notes that this year, 95% of attacks are financially motivated.
-It’s true; all organizations have money to steal.
-But that doesn’t keep banks, credit unions and other financial institutions from being a particularly tantalizing and lucrative target.
+While it's true that all organizations have money to steal, that doesn’t keep banks, credit unions and other financial institutions from being a particularly tantalizing and lucrative target.

 Here are some of the top cyber threats financial services organizations need to watch out for in 2023: